RHS Growing Guides

 Planting

-Both bare-root and container-grown trees are best planted while dormant, from autumn to spring, but should settle in best when planted in spring as the soil is warming up.
-Insert a sturdy stake to support the young tree and prevent windrock and ensure good root development.
+Both bare-root and container-grown trees are best planted while dormant, from autumn to spring, but should settle in best in spring as the soil is warming up.
+If your soil is poor, add a bucketful of garden compost or well-rotted manure to the soil you remove from your planting hole, and use this to backfill after planting.
+Insert a sturdy stake to support the young tree and ensure good root establishment.

 Planting in a container